 Whether you’re storing your car away for the duration of the lockdown, or you’re using it to get to work every day, you need to make sure your car is spick and span.
 The longer you leave any dirt or mess that’s inside or outside of your car, the worse it will be by the time you come around to cleaning it.
 If you make it part of your routine, it will get to the point where you don’t need to be as thorough each time.

 Start by cleaning the interior of the car.
 You’ll want to clear away any rubbish, clean all the surfaces and give it a good hoover.
 Next, check the boot of the car.
 Whilst we’re sure most of the items will only be essentials, you’re bound to have something in there that needs to be removed.
 (Just think about how awful it would be to open your boot to find your smelly gym socks after a month or two!)
 Your next step will be to give the exterior a wash.
 If you’re far too used to taking your car to the car wash, you might not know where to start.
 Fortunately, we’re way ahead of you.
-Read up on our tips to help you keep your car clean.
+Read up on our tips to help you keep your car clean and extra steps to keep your car clean during the pandemic.

 Take care of the battery